-All corporate powers shall be exercised by or under the authority of the board of directors and the affairs of the Alabama Mushroom Society shall be managed under the direction of the board of directors, except as otherwise provided by law.
+All corporate powers shall be exercised by or under the authority of the Board and the affairs of the Alabama Mushroom Society shall be managed under the direction of the Board, except as otherwise provided by law.

-(b) Director terms shall be staggered so that approximately half the number of directors will end their terms in any given year.
-The terms for Vice President and Treasurer will expire on odd-numbered years.
-The terms for President and Secretary will expire on even-numbered years.
-Additional appointed positions will be divided between even and odd years as the Board sees fit.
+(b) Director terms shall be staggered so that approximately half the number of Directors will end their terms in any given year.
+Terms for President and Secretary will expire on even-numbered years.
+Terms for Vice President and Treasurer will expire on odd-numbered years.
+Additional appointed Directors will be divided between even and odd years as the Board sees fit.

 4.04 Qualifications and Election of Directors